chriscardillo/giftwrap/README.md

              drop_base = T)
 ```

 You should now have a few AWS functions, like `s3_ls` in your global R environment.
-You can run the command `s3_ls("help")` to get the AWS CLI help page for this command, or any others.
+You can run the command `s3_ls()` to list your s3 buckets.
 Otherwise, you can now just pass in your arguments and use the AWS CLI from R.

 ## Making your own lexicon